playcanvas/blog/_posts/2014-06-23-meet-the-playcanvas-team-vaios-kalpias-illias-2.markdown

 **Can you describe one interesting thing about yourself?**

 I used to play basketball during the period between elementary school and university and before all this I considered doing it for a living.
-I even played in the major leagues for a while! (well I sat on the bench that is…)
+I even played in the major leagues for a while! (well I sat on the bench that is...)

-**The Quick-fire round\*\*** (this is where things get a little interesting)\*\*
+**The Quick-fire round (this is where things get a little interesting)**

 **Zelda or Final fantasy?**